 You and your family can also stay in the enclosed shelter if you want to stay somewhere more comfortable.

 The beach itself is accessible to all guests.
-You may find it a bit lacking if you’re an avid swimmer, but it’s great for kids.
+You may find it a bit lacking if you’re an avid swimmer, but it’s a great swimming beach for kids.

 Head over to the spring-fed pool in the park if you want to swim around more.
 Canoe, kayak, and paddleboard rentals are also available for those looking to have fun along the water.